Brain-boosting foods for productivity: 10 foods that actually work

 One cup of berries (fresh or frozen) counts as two servings.
 Add to breakfast, blend into Greek yogurt, or eat as an afternoon snack.

-Frozen berries are picked at peak ripeness and flash-frozen within hours, preserving anthocyanins better than fresh berries shipped long distances.
-A single bag of frozen blueberries costs three dollars and provides 12+ servings – that’s about a quarter per serving with superior cognitive benefits to imported fresh options.
+Frozen berries are picked at peak ripeness and flash-frozen within hours.
+Food preservation research shows that the freezing process retains anthocyanin content comparable to fresh-picked berries, while extended refrigerated transport degrades these pigments over days.
+A single bag of frozen blueberries costs three dollars and provides 12+ servings – that’s about a quarter per serving with no anthocyanin compromise compared to locally fresh options.

-3. Dark chocolate for processing speed and attention
+3. Dark chocolate for focus: processing speed and afternoon attention

-Dark chocolate contains flavonoids and theobromine, compounds that increase blood flow to the brain and support dopamine production.
-A systematic review by Scholey and Owen published in Nutrition Reviews examined all available research on chocolate and cognitive function and found consistent evidence that high-flavanol cocoa acutely improves attention and processing speed within 20-30 minutes, with effects that persist with regular consumption [3].
+Dark chocolate contains flavanols and theobromine, compounds studied for their effects on cerebral blood flow and dopamine signaling.
+A systematic review by Scholey and Owen published in Nutrition Reviews examined the research on chocolate and cognitive function.
+It found that high-flavanol cocoa can acutely improve attention and processing speed, though the results were mixed: three of the reviewed studies showed clear cognitive enhancement, while two showed changes in brain activation without a matching behavioral benefit [3].

 The key is cocoa percentage.
 Below 70% cocoa content, sugar dominates and sugar crashes erase the cognitive benefits.
 Stick to 70%+ and keep servings to one ounce daily (about one square).